May 2019 - London and British Isles Cruise

 Dublin is the capital of the Republic of Ireland.
 Today, this cosmopolitan city is one of Europe's premier destinations.

 Dublin possesses a storied history.
 A settlement has existed on the banks of the River Liffey for at least a millennium and a half.
 Succeeding waves of Gaelic, Viking, Norman and English invaders have left their marks on the city.

 With only a day in Dublin, we drafted a very short what-to-see list, but we did not even get to see half of them.

 1) Trinity College / Book of Kells.
-The Book is a 9th-century illuminated manuscript of Gospels in Latin.
-Tickets for the admission to see the Book of Kells cost 14 EUR and is crowd-controlled, meaning you have to book your timed entry.
-The Book is on permanent display at the Old Library of Trinity College, the oldest university in Ireland.
+The Book is a 9th-century illuminated manuscript of the Gospels in Latin.
+Tickets for admission to see the Book of Kells cost 14 EUR and are crowd-controlled, meaning you have to book your timed entry.
+The Book is on permanent display in the Old Library of Trinity College, the oldest university in Ireland.

 3) St. Patrick’s Cathedral - founded in 1191, it is the National Cathedral of the Church of Ireland, and is the largest church in Ireland.